Afudu/P2_OpenClassroom/README.md

 # Installation

-The following commands reply on knowlege of the terminal (Unix, macOS) or command line (Windows) usage.
+The following commands rely on the knowlege of the terminal (Unix, macOS) or command line (Windows) usage.

 **1 - Get the code**